A Song Called Life

 May 12, 2021

-In this episode, I was able to catch up with one of my favorite professors from back in the day, Dr. Hollis Robbins.
-We talked about her life, challenges she faced throughout her career, politics, and her book, 'Forms of Contention: Influence and the African American Sonnet Tradition.'
-Dr. Hollis Robbins is Dean of the School of Arts & Humanities at Sonoma State University.
+In this episode, I catch up with one of my favorite professors from back in the day, Dr. Hollis Robbins.
+We discuss why it's important for teachers to connect with their students, challenges she faced throughout her career, politics, and her book, 'Forms of Contention: Influence and the African American Sonnet Tradition.'
+Dr. Hollis Robbins currently serves as Dean of Humanities at the University of Utah.
 Dean Robbins is a noted scholar of nineteenth-century American and African American literature, film, and poetry.
 Her newest book, Forms of Contention: Influence and the African American Sonnet Tradition (University of Georgia Press, 2020), explores the interrelationship of influence, double consciousness, canon-formation, and poetic form.
 Dean Robbins has previously edited or co-edited five books, including the Penguin Portable Nineteenth Century African American Women Writers, co-edited with Henry Louis Gates, Jr., which was named one of NPR’s Best Books of 2017.
 Dean Robbins holds a Ph.D. in English from Princeton University (2003); an M.A. in English from the University of Colorado, Boulder (1998); an M.P.P. from Harvard University (1990); and a B.A. from Johns Hopkins University (1983).

 Episode #9: Parthenon Huxley